Framingham Heart Study (FHS) Third Generation (Gen III), OMNI 2, and New Offspring (NOS) Cohorts

 Data available for request include Framingham Generation 3 examination data from the first 2 clinical exams, selected ancillary data and event follow-up through 2018.
 Also included are the OMNI 2 and New Offspring (NOS) cohorts.

 The principal objectives of the Third Generation of Framingham are to expand on identifying genetic and environmental risk factors related to the development of cardiovascular, lung, and blood diseases to three generations of Framingham Heart Study participants, and to identify determinants of risk factors, subclinical and clinical manifestations of cardiovascular, lung, and blood diseases, over the life course.

 Thirty-one years after enrollment began for the second generation of the Framingham Heart Study (Framingham Offspring Study), Framingham investigators began enrolling adults with at least one parent enrolled in the Offspring study into the Framingham Generation 3 cohort.
 The addition of the third generation was expected to facilitate investigation of secular trends in risk factors and indicators of health and disease within families, to enhance statistical power to detect genetic and environmental determinants of complex diseases, and to clarify how subclinical cardiovascular disease predicts occurrence of overt clinical events.

-4095 men and women, almost all who self reported their ethnicity as white, ages 19+ years at entry, with at least one parent in the Framingham Offspring study, participated in the study.
+4095 men and women, almost all who self reported their ethnicity as white, ages 19+ years at entry, with at least one parent in the Framingham Offspring study, participated in the Gen III cohort.